Fri3dCamp/fri3d-cmp-server/README.md

 ## docker

+### preamble

+The static website contents reside in another github project and is added as a submodule here, in `frontend/data`.
+Either clone this repo with `--recursive`, or do a `git submodule init` and `git submodule update` after the facts.
+For more information (specifically regarding committing), search for "git submodules".

+It needs an `npm install` in `frontend/data` to work.

 ### usage

 * `docker-compose up` brings up the whole stack and logs to stdout (`-d` to detach, ^C to stop)